-To eliminate conditionals from our methods we return the left-most leaf and match based on the type of calculated from the left field of a node, returning the leftmost data.
+To eliminate conditionals from our methods, we return the left-most leaf, and match based on the type of the calculated value of a to choose the leftmost data.
 Because the right field of a node is not relevant in the calculation we leave it out of our method signatures.
 It is worth pointing out that this traversal may actually return a leaf if it is called on one.
-We leave it up to the programmer to call Min.min on non-leafs, though we could throw an exception within the method to be sure the return correct2.
+We leave it up to the programmer to call Min.min on non-leafs, though we could throw an exception within the static min method to be sure the return value is safe2.